OpenEvalProject/evals/manuscripts/elife-90440/v1/manuscript.md

 ## Results

-## What is heating-related MR labeling of implants?
+### What is heating-related MR labeling of implants?

-For the implantable devices that are categorized as MR conditional, the labeling includes scan and rest times at a given whole-body SAR or B1, rms+ (‘root mean square’ value of B1+ averaged over a period of 10 s).
+For the implantable devices that are categorized as MR conditional, the labeling includes scan and rest times at a given whole-body SAR or $B_{1, rms}^{+}$ (‘root mean square’ value of $B_{1}^{+}$ averaged over a period of 10 s).
 This is described in the FDA’s guidance document (US Department of Health and Human Services et al., 2021) (cf. also examples in Shellock et al., 2009) where devices are to be labeled for a 1 hr MR session, including both scan and rest times.
 The guidance states a certain interleaving combination of scan (e.g., 5 min) and rest (e.g., 15 min) times that guarantees implant heating is less than 5°C or another specified number (US Department of Health and Human Services et al., 2021).
 The FDA-required procedure is a measurement test in an ASTM gel-based homogeneous phantom (US Department of Health and Human Services et al., 2021; Song et al., 2018).
 When performing relevant numerical modeling, the pulse sequences and scan times should be converted to equivalent CW (continuous wave) operation, which is easier to model.

 However, the response of the ASTM phantom is quite different from that of a real body, which includes bones and other tissues of varying electrical and thermal conductivities, as well as blood circulation and perfusion.
 In several test cases, our testbed prototype predicted a higher maximum temperature rise (up to 40% higher) at the implant tips versus in vitro experiments with a simplified gel phantom.
 In other cases, and for other implants, however, the heating was substantially lower (by 50% or so).
 Therefore, the in silico testbed will augment the ASTM measurements with accurate multiphysics modeling.
 Additionally, this modeling can assist with implant design in an efficient manner.

 We note that this work is solely focused on the RF safety aspects of MR labeling.
 The results expressed herein should be considered supplemental to existing published guidelines.

-## Example: labeling long femoral titanium nail
+### Example: labeling long femoral titanium nail

 Figure 4 shows an example of testing results for a long titanium femoral nail subject to three cycles of 15 min with a 2.3 W/kg average equivalent SAR exposure followed by 5 min of rest, resulting in a 1 hr total exposure in a 1.5 T MRI coil.
 The model predicts that the temperature near the implant reaches 41°C after the first exposure with its final value approaching 45°C, a total increase of about 10°C which is clearly unacceptable!
 Further simulations show that 4 min exposures followed by 16 min of rest would be a safe solution.
 In the testbed, the exposure time is arbitrary and can be rapidly tested and adjusted (within 5–7 min) to meet the FDA requirements (US Department of Health and Human Services et al., 2021) and construct the proper MR exposure protocol.